-The video shows people who don’t feel empowered, see the company as an elephant, make decisions but expect that many won’t be implemented, escalate to the top (in part because the top likes to receive the escalation), don’t take many risks, see mistakes as … mistakes (see what happened to Mary), don’t learn from them, take little accountability, and don’t ‘act with ownership’ because they never understood what that meant, not being owners of the company.
+The video shows people who don’t feel empowered and see the company as an elephant; make decisions but expect that many won’t be implemented, escalate to the top (in part because the top likes to receive the escalation), doesn’t take many risks, see mistakes as … mistakes (see what happened to Mary), doesn’t learn from them, takes little accountability, and doesn’t ‘act with ownership’ because they never understood what that meant, not being owners of the company.

 So, where is the problem in this lack of sync between the video and the audio?

 - Top leadership is insincere and disingenuous.
 Not my experience.
-I have not found one of them who do not mean it.
+I have not found one of them that does not mean it.

-- What they see is that what leadership do is contrary to what they say.
+- What they see is leadership doing the contrary to what they say.
 Complex reporting systems are growing.
-Decision making is welcome up the ladder through several new Review Bodies near the top or at the top.
+Decision-making is welcome up the ladder through several new Review Bodies near the top or at the top.
 Mistakes have been semi-tolerated and in some cases, being fatal for the people involved.
 This is my experience.
-That what leadership says is sincere but how it behaves does not match.
+What leadership says is sincere but how it behaves does not match.

 Most of the answers to the sync problem are behavioural.
-They do not necessarily require workshops on agility, training on accountability, a new risk management system, decision right processes and new Review Body.
+They do not necessarily require workshops on agility, training on accountability, a new risk management system, decision-making processes or a new Review Body.
 In fact, these would be expensive distractions.
-Behaviours is the only thing that will restore the sync.
+Behaviours are the only things that will restore the sync.